Belfast community network inc

 The Bishopdale Community Trust runs Sundbye Community House in Bishopdale where groups and activities are run for and by community members.
 The house is open Monday - Thursday 10am-3pm and hosts a Monday morning coffee group, a Thursday lunch, two walking groups, a craft group, a card making group, a scrabble group, a 500 card playing group, an explorers trip group and a yoga group.
-The house is also available for hire and is used as a base by a number of community groups.

 We believe that every human being has a unique value, which arises from each person’s personality, life experiences, family background, race, colour, gender, sexual orientation, social class, age, religious and political beliefs; every human being has the right to self-fulfilment.